Love the look of high-end lighting from a designer living room, but can’t afford it? Here are some inexpensive bookshelf lighting ideas.

 Let’s go all Julie Andrews and start at the beginning.

 Here’s a picture of the built-ins in the family room before.

 I love them, but this room doesn’t get much natural light and except for a couple of hours a day, it can be pretty dark in here.
 Also, the bookcases didn’t really have any moldings and the shelves were kind of boring and needed a little molding.

 Did I mention that the bookcases needed light?

 I fell in love with those beautiful swing-arm lights that so many rooms have over their bookcases.
 And then?
 I priced the lights.
 And having them installed.

-They were affordable (about $120 for the pair) and they just PLUGGED IN.
+They were a much more affordable and they just PLUGGED IN.